splynx/docs/files/en/networking/authentication_of_customers/mikrotik_dhcp_radius/mikrotik_dhcp_radius.md

 #### Incoming RADIUS

-CoA (change of authorization) and (Packet  of Disconnect) is not supported by Mikrotik.
+Afther the plan change a queue wasn't updated and customer still has the same speed as on a previous plan?
+The reason is because CoA (change of authorization) and (Packet  of Disconnect) is not supported by Mikrotik.
 The alternative is to use a short lease time which caters for any CoA related changes and "Disabled customers to address list" from API to block the customer's internet access.